Moc/oweme/README.md

 * Use the [issue tracker](https://github.com/Moc/oweme/issues)

 ## Translation ##
-* In case you want to translate this plugin to this language, I want to start with thanking you for your (planned) contribution.
-Simply use the [pull-request feature on Github](https://help.github.com/articles/using-pull-requests) to submit your language file.
+* In case you want to translate this plugin to your language, let me first thank you for your (planned) contribution.
+To submit your language file, simply use the [pull-request feature on Github](https://help.github.com/articles/using-pull-requests)

 ## Anything else? ##